eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 9. Choose the Mod Installation Location and Downloads Location paths you set earlier for the installation and mod download folders.
 10. Click the **Install** button to start the installation.
 11. If you have a premium Nexus membership, it will install automatically, if you don't, you will have to click slow download for each and every mod.
-12. Once completed, it's installed.
+12. Once completed, it's installed. **It will take a while to install, check your Task Manager to check it is using the CPU or Disk before assuming it has crashed/hung.**

 If there are any issues with the installation, including any "Download failed" messages, press the 'retry' button or start Wabbajack again and it will continue from where it left off.